hogbergmarkus/snaps/README.md

 I paired it with "Gelasio" for input fields and areas with more text, for better readability.

 I feel that these fonts in conjunction help create a sense of style and class.

+### Colors

+I mainly relied on a black and white interface, both for a clean look but also to let the colors

+of the images on the website really stand out and take the main stage.